owenps/owenps/README.md

 <img align="right" src="https://media4.giphy.com/media/iKETB1MBCKFLG/giphy.gif?cid=ecf05e472y4reser0ui23zrfce1zo39gag923vwknr45ucmq&rid=giphy.gif&ct=g">

 My name is Owen Smith.
 I focus on building solutions and analyizing data using Machine Learning and AI.
-In May I'll be joining Amazon in Toronto as a Software Development Engineer.
+I'm currently working at Amazon in Toronto as a Software Development Engineer.

 If you are currently applying to software developer positions, consider checking out my [free crash course](https://github.com/owenps/owenps/blob/main/Technical_Interview_Crashcourse.pdf).

-I'm currently working on [AWS DeepRacer](https://aws.amazon.com/deepracer/)
+I currently don't have any active projects.

 I'm always happy to talk about new project, opportunities, or any questions you may have.